 The MotionComposer has two kinds of users:

-Operator: The person using the computer controls = therapist = researcher
+The person using the computer controls = therapist = researcher = operator

-Player: The person moving in front of the camera = patient = subject
+The person moving in front of the camera = patient = subject = player

 In this document, we use “operator” and “player”.
 When we use the word “user”, it refers to either one.

-U”.
+“Modes of Use”.
+Different musical environments offer different “player paradigms”.
 There are 2 kinds:

+“Tracking Modes” include: 1-Player, 2-Player and Zones (maybe “Fields”) Zones could also be combined with 1- or 2-Player mode, though in practice, for user- clarity (and other reasons) this rarely occurs.

-“Tracking Modes” include: , and maybe”) Zonesu“Player Modes” include “In-space” and “In-place”, and other options, but these do not effect the tracking, only the mapping and music. (maybe we need a better naming… see also p50)
+“Player Modes” include “In-space” and “In-place”, and other options, but these do not effect the tracking, only the mapping and music. (maybe we need a better naming… see also p50)

 “Blob” is the area of the video image defined by a human form, recognized by the Motion Tracking Module.
 It is often called a “mask” since it defines an area of interest in the video frame.